-Pear of missing out is a sub-category of social anxiety in which a person is concerned about losing out on valuable experiences that others have.
-According to the self-determination theory, if an individual's psychological needs, such as competence, autonomy, and belongingness, are not met, he or she risks losing psychological well-being.
+This is an open access article under the CC BY4.0 license http://creativecommons.org/licenses/by/4.0/ the self-determination theory, if an individual's psychological needs, such as competence, autonomy, and belongingness, are not met, he or she risks losing psychological well-being.
 Need-to-belong theory suggests that fear of missing out is driven by uncertainty about social connectivity and belongingness.
-The more eager a person is to join and have a strong wish to belong, the more likely they are to experience fear of missing out, a phenomenon particularly prevalent in collectivistic cultures.^{3,4} This fear is defined as a negative emotional state which further generates an anxiety mindset.5 Low-level self-esteem, self-compassion & a higher level of loneliness is also associated with fear of missing out.6 FOMO has been related to excessive dissatisfaction and bad impacts on our physical and mental health, such as mood swings, feelings of inadequacy, intense social anxiety, and increased pessimism and depression.
+The more eager a person is to join and have a strong wish to belong, the more likely they are to experience fear of missing out, a phenomenon particularly prevalent in collectivistic cultures.
+As a supplemental of the self-belong theory is a possible of the self-belong theory.

+This fear is defined as a negative emotional state which further generates an anxiety mindset.
+Low-level self-esteem, self-compassion & a higher level of loneliness is also associated with fear of missing out.
+FOMO has been related to excessive dissatisfaction and bad impacts on our physical and mental health, such as mood swings, feelings of inadequacy, intense social anxiety, and increased pessimism and depression.
 As a result, it is critical to assess the persons with FOMO to protect them from the negative physical and mental effects of the condition.